elmergj/elmergj/README.md

 <br>
 <br>
 ### 🚀 Current Projects

-<a href="https://github.com/elmergj/SQLiteQueryBuilder" target="_blank">Java SQLite Query Builder</a> - a lightweight library to make building SQLite queries easier and cleaner.

 <a href="#" target="_blank">MOVISH - Movies/Series Finder and manager</a> - a full-stack project using React (frontend) and Java (backend).
 <br>